fablab-wue/piTelex/UserlevelChanges.md

 * Description:
 Added config file parameter `block_ascii` (boolean, default false) to avoid port scans and such being printed at the TTY, if set to true
+Hint: On an incoming ASCII-connection, the teleprinter may or may not be switched on for a few seconds, but printing is suppressed.